genfsd2021/hello-world3/README.md

 # hello-world3
 This is an example for Git Command

 This is JFSD session and welcome everyone.
-Helloaaaaaaa everyone
+Hello World

 IT is after lunch!